 You want your employees fully engaged with the mission of your company.
 For your employees to do their best work, they need to be focused.
 One way you can help your employees is by taking away one of the most one of their most significant worries—planning for their retirement.
-While you don’t need to be each employee’s personal financial advisor, there are several small steps your company can take to help employees feel more comfortable and confident in their retirement savings.
+You don’t need to be each employee’s personal financial advisor.
+There are several small steps your company can take to help employees feel more comfortable and confident in their retirement savings.

 The Paradox of Choice

 As human beings, we claim to love choices.
 We want to be able to choose every detail and feature of our new car.
 We want the freedom to choose from thousands of different movies on our streaming services.
 However, research psychologists have long known the more choices we have, often, the harder time we have making decisions.
 When you are confronted with too many options, you are more likely to choose to do nothing rather than select one of the available options.

 This is called the paradox of choice.
 One of the problems with planning for retirement your employees face is that there are too many options.
 It’s challenging to sit down with the 401(k) election instructions and make a smart financial decision.
 One way you can help your employees plan for retirement is to provide fewer retirement plan options.
 Focus on having high-quality choices instead of a large number of choices.
 Someone is more likely to make the best choice for them when selecting from three options than they are out of twenty options.

 Employees need continuing education to sharpen their skills and to learn how to improve their job performance.
 They also need continuing financial education as things change in the marketplace.
 Another way to help your employees plan for retirement is to provide regular short seminars from financial experts.
 Hosting brief half-hour seminars on narrow topics will help employees feel more confident in their retirement knowledge.
 These short meetings will also help them take one or two steps towards securing their financial future.